Gluten Free Graham Crackers

 • Preheat the oven to 350°F. Line a large baking sheet with parchment paper and set aside.

-• In a medium sized mixing bowl, combine the flour, brown sugar, granulated sugar, salt, cinnamon, baking powder and baking soda.
-Mix with a whisk until all ingredients areblended evenly together.
+• In a medium mixing bowl, combine 2 1/4 cups gluten-free 1:1 flour¼ cup light brown sugar, ¼ cup granulated sugar, 1 teaspoon cinnamon, ½ teaspoon baking powder, ¼ teaspoon baking soda, and ¼ teaspoon salt.
+Mix with a whisk until all ingredients are blended evenly together.

-• Add in the butter, vanilla extract, honey, molasses and milk.
+• Add 3 Tablespoons unsalted butter, 1 large egg, 3 Tablespoons honey, 2 Tablespoons milk, 1 Tablespoon molasses, and 1 teaspoon vanilla extract.
 Mix with an electric mixer (or stand mixer) until ingredients are all incorporated and a dough forms.

 • Divide the dough into three parts and wrap each with a layer of plastic wrap.
 Place in the freezer and chill for 1 hour (the colder the better!).

-• With a pizza cutter or knife, measure and cut 2 inches x 5 inches in size cutouts.
-Gently transfer the dough cut outs to the parchment lined baking sheet.
+• With a pizza cutter or knife, measure and cut into 2×5-inch rectangles.
+Gently transfer the dough cutouts to the parchment-lined baking sheet.
 Repeat the rolling and cutting process with the remaining two sections of chilled dough.

 • Bake the crackers in a preheated oven for 13-14 minutes, or until lightly golden on the edges.
 Remove the crackers from the oven and let them cool for 15 minutes to harden.